aaltogamers/AG_web/src/content/events/lol-osm-2021.md

 ---
 name: League of Legends OSM 2021
+sessions:
+  - name: Finals
+    start: 2021-05-22T12:00:00
+    end: 2021-05-22T19:00:00
+    location: Online
+    id: 3zwkcxlg
+  - name: Qualifiers
-time: 2021-05-15T12:00:00
+    start: 2021-05-15T12:00:00
-durationHours: 7
+    end: 2021-05-15T19:00:00
+    location: Online
+    id: 1vzpt5jt
+signupMode: none
 image: /images/lol-osm-2021.png
 visibleOnCalendar: true
 visibleOnEventsPage: true
-location: Online
-isRecurring: false
 description: >-
   League of Legends Finnish Student Championships 2021 organized by Aalto Gamers!
 This tournament determines who has the skills, the stamina and the teamwork to get to the top.

   €2600+ prize pool with 1st place receiving €1400, 2nd place €800, and 3rd-4th €100 each.
 MVP receives a Secretlab League of Legends gaming chair worth €400!
-tldr: >-
-  ### WHEN?

-  Qualifiers on Saturday 15.5.2021 starting at 12:00, Finals on Saturday 22.5.2021 starting at 12:00
+---

 ### WHERE?
 Online - Tournament communication: Discord, Watch party: Twitch

 ### WHO?
 All team members must be higher education students (university / university of applied sciences) in Finland.
 No need to be from the same school.
 International students also welcome!

 ### PRIZES
 - 1st place: €1400
 - 2nd place: €800
 - 3rd-4th: €100
 - MVP: Secretlab League of Legends gaming chair (€400 value)
----

 ---